archit120/archit120.github.io/blog.md

 ## Some technical and random musings

+8. [Heroku Based Python Webapp](/blog/dnslive) I hosted the DNS resolved I wrote previously on a Heroku backend and created a frontend on this blog.

-7. [A DNS Dive - Part 2](/blog/dns2) Finishing up on the DNS resolver.
+7. [A DNS Dive - Part 2](/blog/dns2) Finishing up on the python DNS resolver.

 6. [A DNS Dive](/blog/dns) My attempt at creating a DNS resolver.